 In this tutorial, we will learn first what is R and Python.
 Moreover, we will understand what is the difference between R vs Python for data science and data analysis.
 Along with this, we will cover the pros and cons of both Python vs R and understand R vs Python for Data Science.
 Also, we will see is R better than Python for data analysis.

 2. Difference Between R and Python

 R language is an open source programming language.
+It is an integrated suit that contains various software facilities for data analysis, management and graphical analysis.
+It is used by data scientists to facilitate data operations on unstructured as well as structured data.
 It is maintained by the R core-development team – team of volunteer developers from across the globe.
 Also, we use this language to perform statistical operations.
 And it is available from the R-Project website www.r-project.org.
 Also, R is a command line driven program.

 It is very easy to learn.
 Although, its feature itself is modest.
 They didn’t require too much time in investment.
 Also, its syntax is easily readable.

 Moreover, Python is an ideal teaching language because of this simplicity.
 Thus it also allows newcomers to pick it up quickly.
 Python is an excellent language for rapid prototyping.
 This is the main reason as to why it is becoming popular among developers.
 As these developers spend time in analysing the problem, Python proves to be an excellent tool that allows them to implement the solution without dwelling in the complexities of the programming language.

 3. R vs Python for Data Science wars